The Capitals completely collapse in a 7-3 loss to the Bruins, their fourth in a row

 Rocky in goal

 Before Monday’s relief appearance, Vanecek had not played since Dec.
-19. He entered the NHL’s coronavirus protocols five days later, during the NHL’s brief pause over its holiday break.
-He practiced with the team last week but then was unavailable for the previous two games — losses at St. Louis and Minnesota — because of a non-covid illness.
-He was back at practice Monday.
+19. He entered the NHL’s coronavirus protocols five days later, during the league’s brief stoppage over its holiday break.
+He practiced with the team last week but then was unavailable for the previous two games — losses at St. Louis and Minnesota — because of a non-covid-19 illness.

-Laviolette said Monday that he wanted Vanecek to dress behind Fucale because he wanted him to get “back on the ice” after being out for so long.
+Laviolette said he wanted Vanecek to serve as Fucale’s backup Monday because he wanted him to get “back on the ice” after being out for so long.
 Fellow goalie Ilya Samsonov is healthy, Laviolette added.

-Samsonov was pulled from his most recent start Friday at St. Louis.
+Samsonov was pulled from his most recent start at St. Louis on Friday, when Washington scored the first goal but ended up with a 5-1 loss.
 Samsonov has struggled since posting back-to-back shutouts at Los Angeles and San Jose in late November.
 In his past 12 starts, he has a 3.15 goals against average and an .891 save percentage.

 Orlov, Hagelin in protocols